Shopify/checkout-sheet-kit-android/README.md

         // Called to tell the client to show a file chooser.
 This is called to handle HTML forms with 'file' input type,
         // in response to the user pressing the "Select File" button.
         // To cancel the request, call filePathCallback.onReceiveValue(null) and return true.
     }

+    override fun onGeolocationPermissionsShowPrompt(origin: String, callback: GeolocationPermissions.Callback) {
+        // Called to tell the client to show a geolocation permissions prompt as a geolocation permissions
+        // request has been made.
+        // Invoked for example if a customer uses `Use my location` for pickup points }

+       override fun onGeolocationPermissionsHidePrompt() {
+        // Called to tell the client to hide the geolocation permissions prompt, e.g. as the request has been cancelled }

     override fun onPermissionRequest(permissionRequest: PermissionRequest) {